MrSnyder/django-orm-playground/analysis/README.md

 ## Observations

-For the observations, I tried to optimize the query performance by avoiding unnecessary accesses to the linked resource when rendering resource links.
-For the second test that accesses the `name` property of the linked resource, I used `select_related` whenever possible.
+I tried to optimize the query performance by avoiding unnecessary accesses to the linked resource table when rendering resource links.
+For the second test that accesses the `name` property of the linked resource, I used `select_related` whenever possible in order to avoid subsequent SELECTs from the ORM.

 ## SQL queries